janekx21/bachelor-thesis/chapters/ba.typ

 // TODO What it OWL 1

+To understand what OWL 2, the second version of the OWL language, is, let's hear from the authors of this semantic web language.

 #quote(
   block: true, attribution: [w3.org #cite(<OWLWebOntologya>, supplement: [abstract])], )[The OWL 2 Web Ontology Language, informally OWL 2, is an ontology language for